jjb-pro/BackgroundRemover/README.md

 **Background Remover** is an open-source Paint.NET plugin that automatically removes backgrounds from your images using state-of-the-art machine learning models—all running locally with no internet connection required.

+This project is discussed in detail in the forum thread: [Background Remover — Latest Update 2025-07-24](https://forums.getpaint.net/topic/133986-background-remover-%E2%80%94-latest-update-2025-07-24/).

 ## Features

 -   **ML-powered Background Removal** – Uses ONNX models for high-quality, accurate background removal